M0nsh3r1/umpvw/README.md

-Retired in favor of [mpv-msix](https://github.com/SilverEzhik/mpv-msix).
+Forked version with add to queue for next video instead of instant replacing [umpvw-Q](https://github.com/M0nsh3r1/umpvw)

-# umpvw
+# umpvw-Q

-umpvw replicates mpv's macOS single-instance behavior on Windows.
+umpvw-Q replicates mpv's macOS single-instance behavior on Windows, but with queue mode.
+The next video will be played after the previous one ends.

 It is a wrapper for mpv that uses the player's JSON IPC capabilities, that are used to replace the currently playing file.